 Seek Witness Information

 In case there were any witnesses who saw the crash happen and/or stopped to help, be sure to ask for their contact information.
-Your lawyer will contact them on your behalf to obtain their statements.
+Your truck accident attorney will contact them on your behalf to obtain their statements.

 Notify Your Insurance Company